-It was at this point that we realised the design solution was in connecting the manufacture with their waste to create the right motivations to redesign your product.
+It was at this point that we realised the design solution was in connecting the manufacture with their waste to create the right motivations to redesign thier product.
 Ultimately this meant designing the system before the product.

 We had seen from the recycling centres that anything smaller than the size of a household bin gets very low recycling rates (~12%).
 When a small product breaks people feel reluctant to drive to the local authority recycling centre, instead it ends up in the the household bin.
 It was because of this that we chose to design toasters, a simple product that people use everyday, yet we either landfill them or recycle them poorly.
 Each of the toasters embodies a different strategy to designing circularity from the outset.

-A big part of the problem we were trying to solve was simply to do with the obsolescence of products.
-So the Optimist was designed to last for generations.
-A sturdy piece of cast aluminium designed to be so simple that there was nothing to break.
+A big part of the problem we were trying to solve was simply to do with the obsolescence of products, so The Optimist was designed to last for generations; A sturdy piece of cast aluminium designed to be so simple that there was nothing to break.
 Rather than a complex popping mechanism the arms rotated out to the side so there were very few moving parts.
 Four bolts on the base provide access to the inside where the elements simply unclip to be replaced.